BrentNoorda/NoMorePasswordsJustEmail/README.md

 **non-standard** - users are very very accustomed to standard email/password login forms.
 How to make this seem not so weird?

+**security-code too short?** - With a 6-digit number there would be a million possible random security codes.
+If someone knows you're on the system, enters your email address, then randomly picks a number they have a one in a million chance of guessing correctly.
+One in a million is pretty small, but it's not zero.
+It wouldn't do a robot any good to come in and just try all one-million numbers, because after the first wrong try NMPJE removes the code.
+But what if a robot was automated to enter the email address, try a code, enter an email address, try a code, repeatedly until it got lucky--if this robot could do so 1,000 times per second it would be expected to hack in in just a few minutes.
+NMPJE currently hasn't dealt with this problem yet.
+I assume the solution involves some combination of a) deciding how secure you need to be and selecting the security-code-length accordingly, b) adding some delay either on all logins or if there has been a failed login, and c) keeping track of recent events to detect when an attack us underway.
+None of the above are difficult, and maybe future updates will include something like this.

+would have a code let's assume there are
+100,000 valid  (and a couple of restrictions I added, such as not starting with zero and never repeating adjacent digits) there are fewer than 100,000

 **denial-of-login?** - It is conceivable that a bunch of bots might simulate a user trying to log in from thousands of clients.
 In each case that would cause a new login code to be created for that legitimate user.
 If that legitimate user then is trying to log in from their own browser (assume they